 For the Sriracha Sauce (on the side as dipping):

-- Sriracha Sauce can substitute other hot sauce (for non-gluten-free)
+- Sriracha Sauce can substitute other hot sauce

 - Olive Oil can substitute Sesame Oil (for nuttier flavor)